-During the summer, over 1300 people responded to a questionnaire issued by the Durham Planning Department aimed at gaining insight into people’s perceptions of issues driving current trends in the housing market and of their own housing choices.
-The questionnaire was not intended to be a scientific survey, but as a means to gage public opinion to inform future directions of this initiative.
+During the summer, over 1,300 people responded to a questionnaire issued by the Durham Planning Department aimed at gaining insight into people’s perceptions of issues driving current trends in the housing market and of their own housing choices.
+The questionnaire was not intended to be a scientific survey, but a means to gauge public opinion to inform future directions of this initiative.

 The questionnaire was made available from June 15 through August 15.
-Advertisement of the questionnaire was coordinated by the City and County public affairs’ offices through traditional and social media platforms.
+Advertisement of the questionnaire was coordinated by the City and County Office of Public Affairs through traditional and social media platforms.
 In an effort to reach a broader cross-section of the Durham community, Planning Department staff attended events throughout the summer, including the Rock the Park concert series, the Durham Farmers’ Market, and the Latino Festival.
 Flyers were also distributed through the Police Department during National Night Out events.

-The City Council, at its August 23, 2018 work session, was briefed on the results of the questionnaire, as will be the Board of Commissioners at its September 4, 2018 work session.
+The City Council, at its August 23, 2018, work session was briefed on the results of the questionnaire, as was the Board of County Commissioners at its September 4, 2018, work session.
 The documents below provide a review of the questionnaire results, including a summary of the comments received through the questionnaire and a complete listing of the comments.

 Questionnaire Summary Results

 Appendix A - Compared Results

 Appendix C - List of Comments